edgedb/easy-edgedb/chapter14/index.md

 };
 ```

-That's the population of Exeter at the time (it has 130,000 people today), and it doesn't have a `modern_name` that is different from the one in the book.
+That's the population of Exeter at the time of the book (it has 130,000 people today), and it doesn't have a `modern_name` that is different from the one in the book.

 We can also update the city of Buda-Pesth to add the name of the hospital where Jonathan Harker was staying.
 In addition, one of the universities that Van Helsing contacted for information is in the same city.
 Let's add them both: